Ethics, policies and best practices

 Using unnamed sources does not mean that the reporter is unaware of a source’s identity.
 It means that the source’s identity will be protected in the article, though the information may be attributed to them as an unnamed source.

-Negotiating a confidentiality agreement with an unnamed source must be done after getting permission from the editor in chief and, ideally, the managing editor.
+Negotiating a confidentiality agreement with an unnamed source must be done after obtaining permission from the editor-in-chief and managing editor.
 If an unnamed source is used, reporters must inform the source that an editor must also know their identity and that a court order may attempt to force them to reveal the source’s identity in the event of a lawsuit.

 Reporters should negotiate with unnamed sources on how the information they provide can be attributed to them in the story prior to publication; the editing process should take into account the use of identifiable information such as year and major in school, gender pronouns, job title, etc.